 6. Put away hazardous materials

-This includes medicine, cleaning supplies, yard sprays, vehicle substances, and insect and rodent repellent.
+This includes medicine, cleaning supplies, yard sprays, vehicle chemicals, and insect and rodent repellents.

-Just this week one of our readers shared how her previous dog died after getting into rat poison in their garage.
-As you can imagine she was absolutely devastated.
+Just this week, one of our readers shared how her previous dog passed after getting into rat poison in their garage.
+As you can imagine, she was absolutely devastated.